animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

-the peer member has become unresponsive or a network partition separates one or more peer members into a group too small to function as an independent distributed system, the peer member shuts down and all {data-store-name} component references (caches, Regions, and others) become invalid.
+the peer member has become unresponsive or a network partition separates one or more peer members into a group too small to function as an independent distributed system, the peer member shuts down and all GemFire component references (caches, Regions, and others) become invalid.

 </div>